 Think of the first group as all the people you know who have JOBS.
-Even those who have high pressure, high paid managerial jobs have the boundaries of their work largely set by organizational priorities.
+Even those who have high pressure, high paid C-level jobs have the boundaries of their work largely set by organizational priorities.

 The second group can best be summarized as people who are, to a significant extent, self-employed.
-This can include the partially self-employed like therapists who have a private practice on the side of their agency job, or side hustlers who offer services or consulting outside of their full-time, corporate or non-profit jobs.
-Or it can be the entirely self-employed, like therapists and coaches in full-time private practice or founders of small to medium sized companies.
+This can include the partially self-employed like therapists who have a private practice on the side of their agency job, or side hustlers who offer services or consulting outside of their full-time, corporate, or non-profit jobs.
+Or it can be the entirely self-employed, like therapists and coaches in full-time private practice or founders of small to medium-sized companies.

-For these people, who are largely managing incoming requests, working through projects they’ve been assigned, and trying to figure out timelines for when work can be completed, traditional time management is a HUGE RELIEF.
+For these people, who are largely managing incoming requests, working through projects they’ve been assigned, and trying to figure out timelines for when work can be complete, traditional time management is a HUGE RELIEF.

+The most famous time management system is David Allen’s Getting Things Done (or GTD, as it’s called).
 It’s a high-touch, super structured way to get your to-do list out of your head and managed.
-By following the tenets of GTD you can take the drama out of all those little commitments and find headspace for the strategic and managerial aspects of your work.
+By following the tenets of GTD you can take the drama out of all those little commitments and find the head space for the strategic and managerial aspects of your work.

 Here’s an example: A therapist tries to use GTD and within a few hours gives up.
 “I could never do all of this!” she begins, throwing her pen down.
 And, then (and this is the tragic part), “I guess I just wasn’t meant to do this.
-I’m so disorganized and such a procrastinator… If I can’t even get myself to do what I put on my to do list, I’m never going to make any progress.”
+I’m so disorganized and such a procrastinator…if I can’t even get myself to do what I put on my to-do list, I’m never going to make any progress.”